Hyperfluorescent guest@TADF-MOF Materials for the 5th Generation of OLEDs

 Advantages of MOFs

-Moreover, their porous structure allows for the encapsulation of narrow-band emitters (HF guest@TADF-MOFs), shortening the distances between the donor (TADF-MOF) and the acceptor (narrow-band emitter), and thus increasing the FRET efficiency.
+Moreover, their porous structure allows for the encapsulation of narrow-band emitters (HF guest@TADF-MOFs), shortening the distances between the donor (TADF-MOF) and the acceptor (narrow-band emitter), and thus, increasing the FRET efficiency.

 Project Objectives

 HyperFMOF intends to fabricate and fully characterize novel HF guest@TADF-MOFs, which will be subsequently integrated as emissive layers of high-performance OLEDs.
+This project is multidisciplinary and highly ambitious, and the overall aim will be achieved by:

 1. The synthesis and characterization of unexplored TADF linkers, TADF-MOFs, and HF guest@TADF-MOFs.